Sreevenmathi1436/YummShare/README.md

 Features

- -Secure User Authentication (JWT + bcrypt)
+ - Secure User Authentication (JWT + bcrypt)

- -Register, Login, and Logout functionality
+ - Register, Login, and Logout functionality

- -Add, Edit, Delete your own recipes
+ - Add, Edit, Delete your own recipes

- -View all recipes from all users
+ - View all recipes from all users

- -Search recipes by name
+ - Search recipes by name

- -Profile page to view your username and email
+ - Profile page to view your username and email

- -Add recipe image via URL only
+ - Add recipe image via URL only

- -Back button & Shareable recipe detail links
+ - Back button & Shareable recipe detail links

 Security Implementation